University of Missouri Debt Policy

 The University intends to maintain a debt rating that ensures adequate funding for University capital projects and provides ready access to the capital markets at attractive rates relative to market conditions then existing.
 It is understood that higher credit ratings provide market access at lower interest rates but also limit the amount of debt that may be issued.

 The Board of Curators sets policy regarding debt.
-The Board delegates authority to implement the policy to the Vice President for Finance and Administration.
+The board delegates authority to implement the policy to the Vice President for Finance.

 Goals of Issuing Debt